redhat-appstudio/managed-gitops/utilities/upgrade-service/README.md

 - `-i` : provide gitops service image (default: `quay.io/${QUAY_USERNAME}/gitops-service:latest`, QUAY_USERNAME = `redhat-appstudio`)
 - `-u` : provide QUAY registry username (default: `redhat-appstudio`).
 This will replace the value of QUAY_USERNAME in `quay.io/${QUAY_USERNAME}/gitops-service:latest`
 - `-r` : optional argument to provide the revision of manifests to be used in kustomization.yaml.
 It could either be a commit id or a branch name.
 Default value is 'main'.
+- `-h` : to display the help message

 **Steps to execute the script:**